 I found quickly that any event that included free wine, drew crowds.
 Monday Coffee and Chat events provided information about activities, rumors, and an opportunity to complain.
 Many folks have hearing problems and ask others to speak louder or use a microphone.
 I am one of them.
 With Covid masks, those with even mild hearing problems cannot read lips and find conversation difficult.
 I hated the hearing aids which fit over the top of my ears.
 They kept falling off when I took off my mask or reading glasses.
-We also tend to have short attention spans.
-I found myself giving instructions to Ambassador Committee members to keep their presentations short as “we old people have the attention span of fleas.”
+I give instructions to Ambassador Committee members to keep their presentations short because some of us have the attention span of fleas.
 I was surprised at the number of people who needed assistive devices, like walkers or canes.
 I saw myself as one of the beautiful, healthy people in the ads that sold me into moving here.
 Ha!
 I realized that was a sign of arrogance!
 One fall would put me on a walker or, even worse, a wheelchair.

 There are many activities for residents.
 An education committee brings in speakers weekly.
 Musicians and entertainers do presentations.
 Busses take residents to museum, theatre, and musical events as well as dinners at restaurants and grocery shopping.
 Everyone can become part of groups on landscaping, social activities, recycling, bridge, book clubs and chess clubs.
 There are so many activities.
 A state-of-the art wellness and physical fitness center provides classes and training in health and physical fitness.
 It would be hard to be bored here.